lcfdxb/BM2022_audio_project/design/sculpture_PRD.md

 Notes on Sculpture

-milton: i'm heavily inspired by Alex Grey and his sculptures.
-It would be amazing if we come up with something similar:
+milton: I'm heavily inspired by Alex Grey and his sculptures.
 - https://www.alexgrey.com/art/sculptures/entheurn
 - https://merranblog.wordpress.com/2018/02/28/new-sculpture/
 - https://www.archpaper.com/2018/06/psychedelic-art-temple-entheon/

-In particular, I think a square version of this (https://merranblog.files.wordpress.com/2018/04/screen-shot-2018-04-08-at-13-02-34.jpg?w=590&h=635) would work very well and we can mount a solar panel perfectly on its flat top.
+In particular, something similar to this (https://merranblog.files.wordpress.com/2018/04/screen-shot-2018-04-08-at-13-02-34.jpg?w=590&h=635) would work very well and we can mount a solar panel perfectly on its flat top (the panel now doubles as a lid for us to access the internals).

 Requirements: